 Build an Item

-Items in the experience will be 3D models that players use a tool to harvest.
-Each item, once harvested, will disappear and then reappear after a limited amount of time.
+Items in the experience are 3D models that players use a tool to harvest.
+Each item, once harvested, disappears and then reappears after a limited amount of time.

-For the item, reference back to your game design document.
-This series will use crystals as the example.
+For the item, refer back to your game design document.
+This series uses crystals as the example.

-If desired, the crystal part can be downloaded with this link.
-To add it, right click on the Workspace and pick Insert From File.
+If desired, download the crystal part with this link.
+To add it, right-click on the Workspace and select Insert from File.

-If using your own part, group all the parts into a Model.
-One method of doing this is to select all items, right click on a part, and select Group.
+2. If using your own part, group all the parts into a Model.
+One way of doing this is to select all items, right-click on a part, and select Group.
 This creates a model that organizes your parts.

-So items cannot be harvested while they disappear, you'll use a BoolValue to track its status.
-In the Item model, create a BoolValue named CanHarvest.
+4. So items cannot be harvested while they disappear, create a BoolValue named CanHarvest to track its status.

-In Properties for CanHarvest, check the Value box.
-Checking the value box makes the boolean true, meaning players can harvest that item.
+5. In Properties for CanHarvest, check the Value box.
+Checking the value box makes the boolean true, meaning players can harvest the item.

 Creating a Tool

-Players will need something like an ax or a shovel to gather items with.
+Players need something like an ax or a shovel to gather items with.
 In Roblox, items that players can equip and use are called tools.
-This lesson uses a starter tool with all the parts and an animation already made that can be customized later.
+This lesson uses a starter tool with all the parts and an animation already made that you can customize later.

 Adding the Tool

-Playtest your project.
+4. Playtest your project.
 Players should be equipped with the tool as soon as they start.
-In-game, press 1 to equip or put away the tool, or left-click to swing it.
+In-game, press 1 to equip or put away the tool.
+Left-click to swing it.

 Coding the Tool

-If the tool hits a harvestable object and the player has enough space in their bag, the player's item count will go up by 1 on the leaderboard.
-Harvesting an item will make it disappear for a few seconds and become unharvestable for a few seconds before reappearing.
+If the tool hits a harvestable object and the player has enough space in their bag, the player's item count goes up by 1 on the leaderboard.
+Harvesting an item makes it disappear for a few seconds and become unharvestable for a few seconds before reappearing.
 This encourages players to explore to find more items, instead of just clicking the same item.

 Setting up the Script

--- Gives players item when they touch a harvestable partlocal toolPart = script.Parentlocal tool = toolPart.Parent
+-- Gives players item when they touch a harvestable part

 Checking for Items

-Whenever the tool touches an object, it'll check if that object has CanHarvest inside and if the boolean is set to True.
+Whenever the tool touches an object, it checks if that object has CanHarvest inside and if the boolean is set to True.

 Troubleshooting Tips